2021 year in review: How disruption led to digital transformation

 Resilience born of disruption: Supply chain issues in 2021

-In addition, the Amazon Effect isn’t showing any signs of waning in 2021, with over 90% of consumers now seeing two- or three-day delivery windows as the absolute baseline and 30% expecting same-day delivery options.
+In addition, the Amazon Effect isn’t showing any signs of waning, with over 90% of consumers now seeing five-day delivery windows as the absolute baseline and 62% expecting three-day delivery.
 These trends are particularly taxing on the last mile delivery links in supply chains, where large shipments and inventories atomize into millions of single orders, all with unique destinations and schedules.
 Fomented by lockdown, 2021 saw the expansion of armies of e-bike and personal car owners transformed into powerful on-demand, last mile delivery networks – managed by user-friendly apps and smart, cloud-connected supply chain technologies.

 Shared mobility and changing attitudes about transportation

 For the auto industry, 2021 was marked by shortages and backlogs that carried over from 2020 and affected manufacturers of both gasoline-powered and electric vehicles.
 The recent rise in remote and gig work also reduced car usage (and reliance).
 Furthermore, millennials are buying fewer cars than the generation before them.
 No single one of these factors on its own led to a significant change in vehicle ownership preferences in 2021.
 But when you add them all together and throw in a handful of anxiety over climate change, you see a new consumer culture beginning to emerge around cars and how we use, share, and own them.